sebv/jwt-doc/README.md

         secure: <THIRDPARTY_SHARED_SECRET ENCRYPTED>
 ```

-### Use token within test code
+### Use the Encrypted Key

-The variable names used during the encryption stage will be available as environments variables within the Travis-CI job.
-However, these environment variables will contain the JWT tokens instead of the original value.
-Use those environment variables to authenticate with the third-party services.
+The original variable names are available within the Travis CI build as
+environment variables containing the JWT tokens instead of the original values.

-For instance, using the configuration from the sections above, available variables will be `SAUCE_ACCESS_KEY` and `THIRDPARTY_SHARED_SECRET`.
+For example, using the previous configuration `SAUCE_ACCESS_KEY` and
+`THIRDPARTY_SHARED_SECRET` will be available as environment variables.

-### Support
+### Troubleshooting

-This is the steps to follow in case of problems:
-- Check if the third-party service is supported in the list below.
+1. Check if the third-party service is supported in the list below.
-- Contact the third-party support and provide them with the encrypted token (echo the key in your test script), and link to the Travis job.
+2. Contact the third-party support and provide them with the encrypted token (echo the key in your test script), and link to the Travis job.

 ## Third-Party Service Integration